tmmss1-iscte/WiFiSniffer/README.md

 * '-w' - to define the output file format (. files followed by the filename);
 * 'type' 'mgt' and 'subtype' ' probe-req' - to only capture management probe request messages.

-The captured .pcap files are stored in a directory called 'Data'.
-The report files are stored in a directory called 'Reports'.
+The captured .pcap files are saved in a directory called 'Data'.

+The report files are saved in a directory called 'Reports'.

 ***NOTE:*** The sniffer may take some time (in the order of seconds) from steps 8) and 9).
 This is due to the analysis of counting the number of captured packets in each .pcap file, which sometimes may take longer depending on the amount of collected data.